nickgillian/ofxGrt/example_regression/README.md

 ![alt text](images/regression_step_2.png "Add some training examples")

-You can try some other pre-defined target values by pressing the number 1:5 number keys.
+You can try some other pre-defined target values by pressing the number 1:4 number keys.
+The number keys are mapped to:

+1. [1 0 0]
+2. [0 1 0]
+3. [0 0 1]
+4. [random(0.,1.) random(0.,1.) random(0.,1.)]

 For example, pressing the **2** number key will change the target to [0 1 0], which is red=0, green=1, blue=0, which results in a green pixel.
 Try changing the target mapping by pressing the **2** number key and adding some more training examples (with this new target mapping) by moving your mouse to a new location and pressing the **r** key to add new examples, as shown in the image below:

 ![alt text](images/regression_step_3.png "Add some training examples")